marius-test/selenium_automation_testing/README.md

 The goal is to fully write automated test cases for the following website https://the-internet.herokuapp.com/.

-This website has 44 subpages with almost all of the functionalities found on a modern website.
+The website has 44 pages with most of the functionalities found on a modern website.

 The technology stack used for this project is the following:

-- **Python 3.9** or **Python 3.10** as the programming language
+- **Python 3.10** as the main programming language
 - **unittest** as the testing framework
 - **Selenium WebDriver** as the automation framework
 - **chromedriver** as the main remote control interface